kongware/ftor/README.md

 * composable function: A pure function that is partially applicable in its last argument
 * operator function: A pure first order function, i.e. a function that neither expects nor returns a function type
 * action: An impure (and frequently nullary) function that performs side effects
-* type representative: A plain old Javascript object that contains static methods and forms a type class (e.g. Functor)
+* type representative (type rep): A plain old Javascript object that contains static methods and forms a type class (e.g. Functor)

 ## Currying